almathaler/shell_hilary_alma/README.md

 	whitespace removed.
 For colon for some reason it's fine to just parse and then call single_space on the args, because single_space calls this on it's individual args)
 	==============*/

 	/* ======== int execute() ========
 	Inputs:
 	Returns: 0 upon success
 	Very simple, just uses fgets to take in input and the calls execute_type.
 Is the main function that process returns to after other methods conclude (well in main.c, main has a while(1) loop that continuously calls execute)
 	==============*/

 	/* ======== void print_prompt() ========
 	Inputs:
 	Returns:
 	Prints the CWD followed by @
 	==============*/

 	/* ======== int execute_type() ========
 	Inputs: char *input
 	Returns: 0 on success
 	One big switch statement.
 Runs type_arg, then chooses which function to call based on the type.
 	==============*/

 	/* ======== int type_arg() ========
 	Inputs: char * input
 	Returns: Integer value determined by type of input One big switch statement.
 Colon takes precedence (because colon just splits into two calls of execute_type after you seperate based on ;), then checks for the other operators (<, >, >>, |) and finally checks for ' '.
 Uses strcmp.
 	Default is return 0 (no input, ask for something again)
 	==============*/

 	/* ======== int single_space(char * input); ========
 	Inputs: char * input
-	Returns: Integer value determined by type of input One big switch statement.
-Colon takes precedence (because colon just splits into two calls of execute_type after you seperate based on ;), then checks for the other operators (<, >, >>, |) and finally checks for ' '.
-Uses strcmp.
+	Returns: 0 on success
-	Default is return 0 (no input, ask for something again)
+	Uses parse_input to split the input by its whitespace.
+Checks if the input is empty, exit, or cd, and runs special commands (exit or chdir).
+For other commands, the function forks and uses execvp to run the command.
 	==============*/

 	/* ======== int colon_(char *input); ========
 	Inputs: char * input
-	Returns: Integer value determined by type of input One big switch statement.
-Colon takes precedence (because colon just splits into two calls of execute_type after you seperate based on ;), then checks for the other operators (<, >, >>, |) and finally checks for ' '.
-Uses strcmp.
+	Returns: 0 on success
-	Default is return 0 (no input, ask for something again)
+	Splits the input into its separate commands with parse_input.
+For each command, the function copies it into a char array and sends it to execute_type to handle it.
 	==============*/

 	/* ======== int greater_than(char *input); ========
 	Inputs: char * input
-	Returns: Integer value determined by type of input One big switch statement.
-Colon takes precedence (because colon just splits into two calls of execute_type after you seperate based on ;), then checks for the other operators (<, >, >>, |) and finally checks for ' '.
-Uses strcmp.
+	Returns: 0 on success
-	Default is return 0 (no input, ask for something again)
+	Uses parse_input to split the input into the command and the file.
+After running strip_whitespace and opening the file (if the file already exists, we overwrite it), we use dup and dup2 to change stdout to our new file descriptor.
+After running the command with execute_type, we switch process 1 back to stdout.
 	==============*/

 	/* ======== int double_greater_than(char *input); ========
 	Inputs: char * input
-	Returns: Integer value determined by type of input One big switch statement.
-Colon takes precedence (because colon just splits into two calls of execute_type after you seperate based on ;), then checks for the other operators (<, >, >>, |) and finally checks for ' '.
-Uses strcmp.
+	Returns: 0 on success
-	Default is return 0 (no input, ask for something again)
+	Follows the same steps as greater_than.
+However, the function appends to files instead of overwriting, and doesn't create a new file if one already exists.
 	==============*/

 	/* ======== int less_than(char *input); ========
 	Inputs: char * input
 	Returns: Integer value determined by type of input One big switch statement.
 Colon takes precedence (because colon just splits into two calls of execute_type after you seperate based on ;), then checks for the other operators (<, >, >>, |) and finally checks for ' '.
 Uses strcmp.
 	Default is return 0 (no input, ask for something again)
 	==============*/

 	/* ======== int pipe_(char *input); ========
 	Inputs: char * input
 	Returns: Integer value determined by type of input One big switch statement.
 Colon takes precedence (because colon just splits into two calls of execute_type after you seperate based on ;), then checks for the other operators (<, >, >>, |) and finally checks for ' '.
 Uses strcmp.
 	Default is return 0 (no input, ask for something again)
 	==============*/

 	/* ======== static void sighandler(int signo); ========
 	Inputs: char * input
 	Returns: Integer value determined by type of input One big switch statement.
 Colon takes precedence (because colon just splits into two calls of execute_type after you seperate based on ;), then checks for the other operators (<, >, >>, |) and finally checks for ' '.
 Uses strcmp.
 	Default is return 0 (no input, ask for something again)
 	==============*/

 main.c
 	Just has main
 	/* ======== int main(); ========
 	Inputs:
 	Returns: 0 on success
 	while (1){
 		execute();
 	}
 	==============*/